-Targeted treatment can help men overcome the causes of low sperm count
+Targeted treatment can help men overcome the causes of low sperm counts

 A man has several numbers that serve as indicators of good health: cholesterol, blood pressure and weight/BMI to name a few.
 When you see a TFC male fertility specialist, you will also add one more: sperm count.